react-tags/react-tags/README.md

 Because I was looking for an excuse to build a standalone component and publish it in the wild?
 To be honest, I needed a tagging component that provided the above features for my [React-Surveyman](http://github.com/prakhar1989/react-surveyman) project.
 Since I was unable to find one which met my requirements (and the fact that I generally enjoy re-inventing the wheel) this is what I came up with.

+Extended by [Laszlo Sliz](https://github.com/slizlaszlo) with the async suggestion list option.

 ## Demo
 ![img](demo.gif)